gigasquid/gigasquid.github.io/source/_posts/2016-09-21-self-healing-code-with-clojure-dot-spec.markdown

 This is super cool.
 Could we do something like this in Clojure?

 Clojure itself has the fundamental ability with macros to let the code modify itself.
 The programs can make programs!
-That is a key building block.
-But clojure.spec is something new and has many other advantages that we can use.
+That is a key building block but clojure.spec is something new and has many other advantages that we can use.

-* Clojure.spec gives code the ability to _describe_ itself.
+* clojure.spec gives code the ability to _describe_ itself.
 With it we can describe the data the functions take as input and output in a concise and composable way.
-* Clojure.spec gives us the ability to _share_ these specifications with other code in the global _registry_.
+* clojure.spec gives us the ability to _share_ these specifications with other code in the global _registry_.
-* Clojure.spec gives us the ability to _generate_ data from the specifications, so we can make example data that fits the function's description.
+* clojure.spec gives us the ability to _generate_ data from the specifications, so we can make example data that fits the function's description.

 With the help of clojure.spec, we have all that we need to design and implement a self-healing code experiment.